← Back to lessons

 Claude Code will:

-2. Ask you to log in to your Cloudflare account (it opens a browser window)
+2. Open a browser window for you to log in to your Cloudflare account

 The first time, you will need to approve the login in your browser.
-After that, deployments are a single command.
+Follow the prompts.
+After that, Cloudflare remembers your account.

 Your URL